 The 64-member Hamilton College Choir with Professor of Music and Choir Director Rob Kolb are on a 10-day spring break tour of Italy.
-Choir member Katherine (Kate) Brouns ’17 is reporting on the group’s travels.
-After stops in Rome and Florence the group was off to Ravenna.
+Choir member Katherine (Kate) Brouns ’17 has been reporting on the group’s travels.
+After performances in Rome, Florence and Ravenna, the final stop was Venice.

 March 19 – 21: Little Hats and Strangled Priests?!

 Winding away from Florence and after making a brief stop in Bologna, the choir arrived on Sunday in the quaint, walkable city of Ravenna.
 First on the agenda was a Mass participation followed by a concert at a local church.
 This concert was different than most though; for the first time, we would be performing alongside a local Italian choir and group of musicians.
 And one of our songs was in Italian!

 Our Italian piece, “Pater Noster” by Verdi, was one of our most challenging to perform, and we'd been having some difficulty with it during previous concerts.
 Now more than ever, it seemed it was finally time to prove ourselves!
 Thankfully (and luckily!), we rose to the challenge and delivered our best performance of the piece yet, leaving all of us grinning to ourselves after the song was completed.

 We also had the opportunity to perform a joint song, “Ave Verum Corpus,” with the Italian chorus to conclude the concert, which was an incredibly unique experience.
 As we were directed by the Italian choir’s conductor, a wall of sound erupted from the front of the church as two full choirs and four musicians performed the same piece, coming together across differing backgrounds, languages, and ages.